 Many high schools or communities have Explorer programs that give high school student

 Every town has unique needs, so a one-size-fits-all approach doesn’t work well.
 The states of Pennsylvania and New Jersey are considering offering incentives for firefighter recruits like tax credits and discounts on building permits and pet licensing fees.

 The shortage of firefighters is a crisis in itself.
 Communities are starting to feel the effects of the shortage.
 Response times are getting too long in some communities.
 Shortages are stressing the remaining staff of firefighters.
 With the increase of alarm calls, more work needs to be done in recruiting firefighters and investing in training them.
 Firefighting is a needed public safety service, and it’s one that youth will continually admire.

 Mark Lamplugh is a fourth-generation firefighter and former captain with the Lower Chichester (PA) Fire Company.
-He was the Chief Executive Officer with 360 Wellness Inc. and currently the Vice President of Responder Services (www.frontlinerehab.com) with Advanced Health & Education and Cedar Point Recovery Lamplugh is also nationally recognized in Crisis Stress Intervention through the American Academy of Experts in Traumatic Stress.
-Lamplugh hosts his own talk show called "Firefighter Wellness Radio" with Fire Engineering.
-He has helped hundreds of firefighters, police officers, veterans, EMS personnel, and civilians nationwide find help for addiction, alcoholism, PTSD, and mental health support.
-He can be reached for comment at firstname.lastname@example.org.
+He was the Chief Marketing Officer of 360 Wellness Inc/Premier Wellness Solutions and currently managing business development with Institute for Responder Wellness and Deer Hollow Recovery.
+Mark is one of the top marketing executives in the United States and has revolutionized how addiction treatment centers reach potential clients thru influence marketing and traditional marketing.
+Lamplugh is also nationally recognized in Crisis Stress Intervention through the American Academy of Experts in Traumatic Stress.
+Lamplugh hosts his own talk show called “Firefighter Wellness Radio” with Fire Engineering.
+He has helped thousands of firefighters, police officers, veterans, EMS personnel, and civilians nationwide find help for addiction, alcoholism, PTSD, and mental health support.
+Mark has been chosen as one of the Board of Directors at One World For Life (To head up Communication and the Health & Safety section).
+He can be reached for comment email@example.com